buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/adding-bill-of-materials.md

   id = "io.buildpacks.samples.stacks.bionic"
 ```

-Then, in our buildpack implemetnation we will generate the necessary SBOM metadata:
+Then, in our buildpack implementation we will generate the necessary SBOM metadata:

 ```bash
 # ...